jooseokLeeCU/AirQualityLevelForecasting/README.md

-# Forecasting of PM2.5 level at an AQMD station: using nearby stations’ data
+# Forecasting of PM2.5 level at an AQMD station
+##: using nearby stations’ data